 Emotions are perhaps the biggest enemy of consistency.

-While the consistency rule for Apex Trader Funding for payouts is a primary focus for traders eyeing their first withdrawal, it’s crucial to remember it’s just one piece of a larger puzzle.
+The consistency rule for Apex Trader Funding payouts is a primary focus for traders seeking their first withdrawal.
+However, it’s important to remember that it’s just one piece of a larger puzzle.

 Overlooking any of the other key rules can be just as detrimental to your payout eligibility.
 I’ve seen traders perfect their consistency, only to be tripped up by another, seemingly minor, regulation.